Lasers

 Inkscape logo

-Of course, downloading the above, I realized it should be a .svg file.
+Of course, downloading the above, you realiz it should be a .svg file.
 But that's not the default on the web.
-We're bitmap here, not vector.
+We're bitmap here on the web, not vector.
 So that will be a minor hurdle.

 The Hardware